On Purely Data-Driven Massive MIMO Detectors: Introduction

-In summary, our contributions can be outlined as follows: \begin{itemize} \item We demonstrate the feasibility of an efficient purely data-driven massive MIMO detector.
-By leveraging off-the-shelf neural networks, our detector is trained without reliance on conventional iterative frameworks or assumptions about channel and noise distributions. \item We establish the theoretical foundation for ChannelNet as a universal approximator in probability for continuous permutation-equivariant functions, showcasing its versatility and power. \item Through extensive experiments, we empirically validate the effectiveness of ChannelNet across diverse configurations, encompassing varying antenna numbers, modulation orders, and channel distributions. \end{itemize}
+In summary, our contributions can be outlined as follows: \begin{itemize} \item We demonstrate the feasibility of purely data-driven massive MIMO detectors by presenting ChannelNet, which utilizes off-the-shelf neural network components and overcomes the scalability bottleneck without the reliance on predefined detection frameworks. \item We establish that ChannelNet can approximate any continuous permutation-symmetric function and the optimal ML detection function with arbitrary precision under any continuous channel distribution. \item We conduct extensive experiments to empirically validate ChannelNet's effectiveness and efficiency across a wide range of scenarios, including varying numbers of antennas, modulation orders, and channel distributions. \end{itemize}

-The rest of this paper is organized as follows.
-In Section \ref{sec:preliminary}, we provide preliminaries, including problem formulation and existing detection algorithms.
-In Section \ref{sec:methodolgy}, we present the proposed data-driven massive MIMO detector, ChannelNet.
-The analysis of the expressive power of ChannelNet is provided in Section \ref{sec:theory}.
-We validate our results with numerical experiments in Section \ref{sec:experiment} and we conclude this paper with Section \ref{sec:conclusion}.
+The remainder of this paper is organized as follows.
+Section \ref{sec:preliminary} introduces the necessary preliminaries.
+In Section \ref{sec:methodology}, we detail ChannelNet, the proposed data-driven massive MIMO detector.
+Section \ref{sec:theory} provides a theoretical analysis of ChannelNet's expressive power.
+The experimental results are presented in Section \ref{sec:experiment}, followed by conclusions in Section \ref{sec:conclusion}.